Table of Contents

 Natural slowdowns like heavy rains, snow, and damage from natural disasters could slow down your package deliveries.
 For example, when shipping to the Southern United States, it’s not uncommon to experience delays during hurricane season.

-If you’re shipping internationally, there are even more variables.
+If you’re shipping internationally, there are even more variables that affect the shipping speed.
 For example, customs can take days to even weeks to be cleared and then delivered.
 Packages often get held up at customs longer than expected, especially when they lack the proper tariff codes.

-If you’re working with carriers like UPS, FedEx, or DHL, these times can be minimized.
+If you’re working with carriers like UPS, FedEx, or DHL, international shipping times can be minimized.
 USPS can take more time because they have to hand off packages to a specific country’s mailing service (where the others use their continuous service in the other country).

 ShipBob can take care of your fulfillment and shipping dates

 Want to offer your customers more delivery options and spend less time handling shipping?
 Consider working with a 3PL like ShipBob to seamlessly handle your order volume, expand your shipping options, and reduce the costs of managing a warehouse and retail fulfillment.

 Want to compete with Amazon and the other ecommerce players?
 Then you need affordable 2-day shipping.
 Many customers not only want but expect their packages as quickly as possible.
 With ShipBob, we can ship your packages out fast to offer a premium shipping experience that helps you drive more conversions.

 Knowing when a package is going to be delivered can help improve conversion rates.
 If a customer is on your site and sees that a package will be delivered within a few days, they’re more likely to convert compared to a site that doesn’t show delivery dates.
 ShipBob provides accurate estimated delivery dates, so you don’t have to calculate or guess anything.